danielbryantuk/oreilly-docker-java-shopping/README.md

 # oreilly-docker-java-shopping

+* Dec 2021: Please note this repo contains frameworks, libraries, and config that are now deprecated (and may have security issues etc).
+Consider the examples fit for educational use only!
+Updating all this would require a substantial re-write, and it would probably warrent another version of the book being published *

 This repo contains code samples from my O'Reilly minibook ["Containerizing Continuous Delivery in Java: Docker Integration for Build Pipelines and Application Architecture"](https://www.nginx.com/resources/library/containerizing-continuous-delivery-java/).

 This README is intended to provide high-level guidance of the project, and detailed instructions can be found in the accompanying book.